 The project also supports the Canada Caribbean Disaster Risk Management Fund, a local fund that provides assistance to non-governmental organizations, community groups, and government agencies undertaking small-scale projects at the community level.

-Results achieved as of March 2015 include: (1) 17 countries now have Country Work Programmes to guide their efforts in Comprehensive Disaster Management (CDM); (2) nine countries have a national CDM Policy and/or Strategy; (3) 11 countries have draft national CDM legislation; (4) the Caribbean Disaster Emergency Management Agency Co-ordinating Unit was strengthened; (5) a regional CDM Monitoring, Evaluation and Reporting framework was created; (6) 18 countries were able to access direct funding for implementation of various elements of their country work programme; (7) a new safe school programme was established; (8) 288 artisans were trained in safer building techniques; (9) five key economic sectors were supported to implement CDM initiatives; and (10) 25 communities have improved their ability in disaster preparedness and management.
-Since its inception in 2008, the Canada Caribbean Disaster Risk Management Fund has supported 25 sub-projects in eleven countries.
-Eleven (11) of those sub-projects, totalling $566,735, have been completed and the remaining 14 are currently being implemented.
+Results achieved as of March 2016 include: (1) 17 countries now have Country Work Programmes to guide their efforts in Comprehensive Disaster Management (CDM); (2) nine countries have a national CDM Policy and/or Strategy; (3) 11 countries have draft national CDM legislation; (4) the Caribbean Disaster Emergency Management Agency Co-ordinating Unit was strengthened; (5) a regional CDM Monitoring, Evaluation and Reporting framework was created; (6) 18 countries were able to access direct funding for implementation of various elements of their country work programme; (7) a new safe school programme was established; (8) 288 artisans were trained in safer building techniques; (9) five key economic sectors were supported to implement CDM initiatives; and (10) 25 communities have improved their ability in disaster preparedness and management.
+Since its inception in 2008, the Canada Caribbean Disaster Risk Management Fund has supported 28 sub-projects in 13 countries.
+Fifteen of those sub-projects, totalling $808,822.99, have been completed and the remaining 13 are currently being implemented.
 These sub-projects help to increase community capacity to mitigate natural hazard and climate change risks by helping to retrofit community buildings for use as shelters, support land stabilisation efforts, and design and implement effective early warning, emergency communication and water harvesting systems.
-These have contributed to reducing exposure to disaster risk in eighteen participating Caribbean countries.
+These results have contributed to reducing exposure to climate change disaster risk in the participating Caribbean countries.

 |Caribbean Disaster Emergency Response Agency (CDERA)||2008-10-02||Contribution|